Skip to main content

 Introduction

-In Holistics, you can set up schedules sending reports or dashboards to a group of recipients via email, Slack, SFPT, or Azure Blob.
+In Holistics, you can set up schedules sending reports or dashboards to a group of recipients via email, Slack, SFTP, or Azure Blob.
 This concept is called Data Schedule.

 Holistics offers a set of public API endpoints allowing clients to work with Data Schedule.
 This tutorial shows you how to use the API to create these data schedules programmatically.